derek-pavao/parka/README.md

 Just as a warning Parka is in a total Pre-Alpha stage, it is not feature complete let alone production ready.

+An example API with Parka will be available at [https://github.com/dotDeeka/parka-todos](https://github.com/dotDeeka/parka-todos)

 I suspect that this project will only work with node version 4.x or higher although I haven't tested that

 Parka is a simple TypeScript framework/library that runs on Express/NodeJS for building REST services.